unoplatform/Uno.Themes/doc/material-migration.md

 ### Upgrading to Uno Themes V-Next

-Removal of `Material` Prefix from `TextBox` Styles and Resource Keys: We have standardized the naming of TextBox styles and resource keys by removing the Material prefix.
+We have standardized the naming of styles and resource keys.
 This change aims to simplify resource key usage and align the naming convention across Uno Themes.

 #### Changes to Resource Keys